The 9, 10, & 12 are the Drivers of our attack.

 We play a series of options off the 9 at ruck time with the objective being to suck in the defense and prepare the way for either a Flat strike or a Wide strike.

 The 9 plays his options “Tight” around the fringes of the ruck, until the 10 or 12 see something and call for the ball.
 His options are either to pass straight from the base of the ruck, or to pick the ball up and scoot sideways across the first 2 defenders: 2 Forwards coming in for a punch outside the 3rd defender, 1 forward or wing coming from blind for an inside ball, or an out-the-back pass behind the punch forwards to his 10 sliding out.

-The 10’s objective is to attack “Flat” on the gainline with a series of options to choose from: 2 forwards coming in for a punch outside the 6th defender, 1 forward or wing coming from blind for an inside ball, a show & go, or an out-the-back pass behind the punch forwards to his 12 sliding out.
+The 10’s objective is to attack “Flat” outside of the 5th defender with a series of options to choose from: 2 forwards coming in for a punch outside the 6th defender, 1 forward or wing coming from blind for an inside ball inside the 5th defender, a show & go, or an out-the-back pass behind the punch forwards to his 12 sliding out.

-He has to play as flat to the defense as his fear and skill let him, in order to sit the defense and stop them from sliding onto his other options.
+He has to play as flat to the defense as his fear and skill let him, in order to sit the defense and stop them from drifting onto his other options.

 A 10 that passes too early/deep just shovels the defense on to the next guy.